|Height:||6 – 9 inches|

 Are These Cats Good for Families? 👪

 Yes!
 The Bombay loves people and will get along with everyone in the household, including young children.
+Plus, thanks to their cuddly side, they really are the perfect cat to join your little family.

 Does This Breed Get Along With Other Pets?

 Yes, the Bombay cat breed does get along with other pets.
 However, she will do best as the only cat in the house.
+You might need to keep an eye on her when around other cats and pets until they get acquainted with one another.

 Things to Know When Owning a Bombay Cat